howdyai/botkit/packages/docs/index.md

 Note that Botkit leaves all the native fields intact, so any fields that come in from the platform are still present in the object.
-However, our recommendation for accessing any platform-native fields is to use the `message.incoming_message` field which contains an unmodified version of the BotBuilder Activity, or even further into `message.incoming_message.channelData` which contains the raw incoming event from the platform.
+However, our recommendation for accessing any platform-native fields is to use the `message.incoming_message` field which contains an unmodified version of the [BotBuilder Activity](https://docs.microsoft.com/en-us/javascript/api/botframework-schema/activity?view=botbuilder-ts-latest), or reach even further into `message.incoming_message.channelData` which contains an unmodified copy of the raw source webhook payload.

 ### Matching Patterns and Keywords with `hears()`

 In addition to traditional event handlers, Botkit also provides the [controller.hears()](reference/core.md#hears) function, which configures event handlers that look for specific keywords or phrases in the message.

 Each call to `controller.hears()` sets up a separate set of patterns to listen for.
 Developers may specify a single pattern to match, or an array of patterns.